Bedroom Chandelier Lights

 What is the difference between a flush mounted light and a chandelier?
 Our Ultimate Crystal Chandelier Guide is a great reference point.
 In a nut shell a chandelier or pendant is a hanging light.
 It may be suspended from chain; wire or rods.
 A flush mount fixture is as the name implies is a ceiling light that is mounted to the ceiling.
 A ceiling light is either flush mounted, hugging the ceiling or a semi flush mount.

 Firstly, let’s begin with ceiling height.
 Generally speaking the height of a bedroom light fixture is 7′ off the floor.
 A flush or semi flush mounted bedroom light is ideal for a bedroom with 8′ ceilings.
 A close up light will give the illusion of height.
-Whereas a hanging light will generally make the low ceiling feel even lower.
+If you don’t want a low profile ceiling light an overall height up of 16″ will work well.
 A semi flush mounted light fixture is a great option for low ceilings as well.
+Keep in mind that a hanging light will generally make the low ceiling feel even lower.

 Crystal Bedroom Lights Widths